Aksh-Narayana/User-Retention-Prediction-Application/Project_Ideas.md

 # IDEA PROPOSALS:

-## 1)Churn prediction for game developers using Google Analytics 4 (GA4) and BigQuery ML
+## Churn prediction for game developers using Google Analytics 4 (GA4) and BigQuery ML

 ### DESCRIPTION